WE Look Back Two Years in Memory of Jim.

 FSA HALL OF FAME SHUFFLER

-FSA President Dave Kudro Speaks: I am sitting here trying to come to terms with loosing a close friend, shuffleboard partner and probably the best person I’ve ever met and admired that emulates the best of the best on and off the courts.
+FSA President Dave Kudro Speaks: I am sitting here trying to come to terms with losing a close friend, shuffleboard partner, and probably the best person I’ve ever met and admired that emulates the best of the best on and off the courts.

 Jim as a player, one would only have to look at current and past plaques and trophies in the FSA Hall of Fame.
 Jim has won them all.
 From the FSA State Masters Championship, State Singles and State Doubles, Tournament of Champions as well as a National Singles and Doubles Champion.
 What I can say though is that I have never seen such a gracious humble winner and always whether its a win or loss, Jim was always a true gentleman’s gentleman.